Observe the month of Abib and celebrate the Passover of the LORD your God, ... Deuteronomy 16 v1

 The roasted egg is regarded as a symbol of mourning (for destruction of second temple) It is also considered to denote eternal life since the shape has no beginning or end.
 Some consider it to be a reminder of the burnt offerings in Temple worship.

-After this, if the Afikomen has been "stolen" by one of the children, it may be ransomed by the head of the table.
-We finish the meal by sharing the Afikomen.
+After this, when the Afikomen has been found by the children, a reward may be given by the head of the table.
+(The Messiah, who was hidden, will be found by the Jews - Jeremiah 29:13)

 This is the cup ( the cup after supper ) that Jesus gave to his disciples (Luke 22 v19 )

-Eliyahu HaNavi (The Prophet Elijah )The extra cup at the table is for Elijah.
-One of the children opens the door to welcome him to our Seder.
-Remember Elijah did not die, but was taken up to heaven.
-Elijah is expected to come before Messiah.
 "Look, I will send to you Eliyahu the prophet before the coming of the great and terrible day of YHVH.
-(Malachi 4 v5-6 [ Mal'akhi 3 23-24 in Complete Jewish Bible ] See also Luke 1 v17 - Matt 11 v14 ) |
+(Malachi 4 v5-6 [ Mal'akhi 3 23-24 in Complete Jewish Bible ]

-Hallel means "Praise" and is Psalms 113 to 118 or psalm 136.
+Hallel means "Praise" and is Psalms 113 to 118; or we could use Psalm 136.

-Where most English translations of Mark 14 v 26 say, "When they had sung a hymn, they went out to the Mount of Olives" they actually sang the Hallel.
 This suggests to the author, that Jesus' special Seder did not include the fourth cup, but adjourned to Gethsemane where Jesus wrestled in prayer about the cup of suffering he was about to drink.

 This is the cup of praise.
 It is drunk while joining in responsive praise for various ways in which GOD has blessed us.

-After AD 70 it was impossible for the Jews to celebrate in Jerusalem and that was their great desire.
-In 1967 Israel recaptured Jerusalem and since then it has been possible for the Jews to celebrate there, signifying that the "Times of the Gentiles" are drawing to a close.
 Jesus spoke of the signs of the End of the Age, including saying , "Jerusalem will be trampled on by the Gentiles until the times of the Gentiles are fulfilled."
-Luke21v24 |
+Luke21v24

 There is an ancient Jewish proverb that Passover would be an ideal time for Messiah to come: "in this night we were delivered; in this night we will be delivered